rbb-data/svelte-starter/README.md

 ### ...connect to a Google doc?

 First, grant _connect@rbb-datenteam.iam.gserviceaccount.com_ read access to your Google doc and grab the doc's id from its URL (e.g. a doc with URL https://docs.google.com/document/d/1wCovwTGxPsPM-ED-D7hCaL5sMUFBy1A8OadVUCDtQ3A/ has id `1wCovwTGxPsPM-ED-D7hCaL5sMUFBy1A8OadVUCDtQ3A`).
 Within SvelteKit's `load` function, make a request against the app's own endpoint `/load/google-doc/my-google-doc-id`, for example `/load/google-doc/1wCovwTGxPsPM-ED-D7hCaL5sMUFBy1A8OadVUCDtQ3A`.
-The reponse is a json object with the contents of your doc parsed as [ArchieML](http://archieml.org).
+The response is a json object with the contents of your doc parsed as [ArchieML](http://archieml.org).
 ArchieML is a simple markup language designed at the New York Times, learn about its syntax from [their demo](http://archieml.org/#demo).

 The Google credentials necessary to access docs that are shared with _connect@rbb-datenteam.iam.gserviceaccount.com_ should be stored in a json file named `google-credentials.json`.
 Secrets are not stored in version control; let one of your colleagues know, if you need them :)